-Police move on protesters outside New Zealand’s Parliament
+New Zealand protesters set fires as police break up camp

 Before Wednesday’s operation, police had arrested 132 protesters and laid various charges against some of them.

 Protesters have been well organized, setting up tents on the lawns outside Parliament and trucking in portable toilets, crates of donated food, and bales of straw to lay down when the grass turned to mud.
 They even dug a vegetable garden, set up a day care tent, and assembled makeshift showers as they signaled their intent to stay for a long time.

 At one point, Parliament Speaker Trevor Mallard turned on the sprinklers and blasted Barry Manilow tunes in a failed effort to make them leave.

 New Zealand is experiencing its biggest outbreak since the pandemic began as the omicron variant spreads.
-On Tuesday, health authorities reported a record of nearly 20,000 new daily cases.
+On Wednesday, health authorities reported a record 22,000 new daily cases.

 Ardern has said she plans to begin easing virus mandates and restrictions after the peak of the omicron outbreak has passed.